History and Philosophy of Science

 To prepare for a major in History and Philosophy of Science (HPS) it is recommended that you take 6 credit points of junior units in HPS and 12 credit points of elective units of study from history, philosophy, gender studies, physics, psychology, or other related areas of study in arts or science in consultation with the Unit for History and Philosophy of Science.
 It is a good idea to plan ahead and have an idea of which senior units you need to complete, so that you can plan your junior and intermediate prerequisite units accordingly.

 In second year, you will take intermediate HPS units which are the prerequisites for your senior HPS units.

-To successfully complete your HPS major you must take at least 24 credit points of senior HPS units of study, which includes a compulsory HPS unit.
+To successfully complete your HPS major you must take at least 24 credit points of senior HPS units of study.

 The Birth of Modern Science

 HPS is a valuable field of study for any career requiring a broad and critical appreciation of science and its position in society.
 It is particularly relevant for careers in science administration, science policy, science education, science communication, science journalism, exhibition design and museum work.
 Many careers in government and business require a broad and critical appreciation of science and its place in the modern world.
 History and philosophy of science provides an ideal training for positions of this kind.

 Students majoring in one of the sciences or medicine benefit from taking courses in HPS because it provides a deeper understanding of the nature of scientific research and its social and ethical implications.
 It allows students to take a step back and reflect on the nature of science and its place in society.

 Eligible students wishing to study HPS at an advanced level have the opportunity to take an honours year, involving advanced coursework and an original thesis project based on research conducted under the direction of a supervisor.
 Undertaking honours is a great way to explore your potential for a career in research.